belkapp/search-x-shopify-docs/Display/custom-html.md

 # Custom Html For Results Items

+You can define a custom function to render your own HTML product result tiles.
+Your function must return a string of HTML.

 | Fields | Allowed Values | Description |
 |-|-|-|
 | `options.display.html` | function | Define a custom function that returns html.
 This function will receive arguments `(entity, style, imageHtml, priceHtml, quickshopHtml)`. |